shreyakantha/hangman-console-game/README.md

 ## 🖥 Run Locally

-Navigate to the location of your file
+Navigate to the location of your file :

 ```bash
   cd CodeAlpha_HangmanGame
 ```

-Run the script:
+Run the script :

 ```bash
  python hangman.py